9b/heavy_pint/README.rst

 - Version is taken into account so that exploits are not fired if the reader is not vulnerable
 - Files are encrypted using RC4
 - Streams are dorked by adding a corrupt GZIP stream to the JavaScript object
-- Metadata is pulled from "known good" PDF files
+- Metadata is left blank in versions

 Inheritance Chain (from end to start)
 =====================================